-Kathryn has been teaching for over seven years, both privately and in group environments.
-For six years she has been teaching through the El Sistema model, which is a free after-school music and social development program for children living in underserved communities.
+Kathryn has been teaching for over ten years, both privately and in group environments.
+For eight years she has been teaching with El Sistema-inspired organizations, free after-school music and social development programs for children living in underserved communities.
 Kathryn whole-heartedly believes that learning music should be fun and accessible to all.

 Anyone can learn music at any point in their lives!